 TRB: A SOY's-Eye View by UTCM SOY John Lowery Receiving the UTCM Student of the Year award was memorable both for the professional opportunities it afforded me and the personal ones.
 Not only was I fully sponsored to attend the TRB annual meeting, but I was also invited to the banquet hosted by the Council of University Transportation Centers (CUTC), where leaders from around the country were recognized for their contributions to transportation research.
-For me the experience was particularly unique as I was just finishing school and about to start my career, so the SOY award provided a bittersweet opportunity to say farewell to friends and colleagues and to network with new people with whom I will soon be working.
-At the CUTC banquet I spoke with distinguished students, educators, and professionals, reinforcing just how vibrant the transportation field really is.
-The keynote address by Congressman Rick Nahall from West Virginia was particularly interesting; he spoke of the current legislative climate for future federal transportation funding.
+For me the experience was particularly unique as I was just finishing school and about to start my career, so the SOY award provided a bittersweet opportunity to say farewell to friends and colleagues and to network with new people with whom I will soon be working. guished students, educators, and professionals, reinforcing just how vibrant the transportation field really is.
+The keynote address by Congressman Rick Nahall from West Virginia was meeting.
+This was my second time to attend TRB so I knew how to make the most of my trip.
+For students, the annual meeting is exciting in two ways: we get to put faces with all we get to visit one of the greatest cities in the country.
+I spent my days attending sessions and poster presentations and participating in comthe names we encounter in our studies and particularly interesting; he spoke of the current legislative climate for future federal transportation funding.
 I was honored to be included among such a distinquished group.
 Next came the TRB